Aranchev/pytest_fundamental/README.md

 # Notes

-if you only this in the `test` script:
+if you only see this in the `test` script:

 ```python
 import pytest